How to Write a Blog Post: The 3 Best Blog Post Templates

 - And more

-I’ve written blog posts to sell products as a marketer, to teach, as a creative writer to share my art—but most of all, I’ve written blogs to connect with people all over the world.
+I've written blog posts to sell products via content marketing, to teach, as a creative writer to share my art—but most of all, I've written blogs to connect with people all over the world.

 Even better, in experimenting with all of these different styles, I've found my own style.
 It's worked.
 As of the end of 2020, my writing has been read by about 30 million people, received over 100,000 comments, and been shared on social media hundreds of thousands of times.